 3. Silver Falls Campground

-Fifty miles south of Portland, Silver Falls State Park is a popular family camping destination.
-Over 90 campsites accommodate tents and RVs at the Silver Falls Campground, and every guest has access to flushing toilets and hot showers.
+Silver Falls State Park is a popular family camping destination 50 miles south of Portland.
+Over 90 campsites accommodate tents and RVs at the Silver Falls.
+No hookups are available, and all sites are reservable six months in advance.
+Every guest has access to flushing toilets and hot showers.

-The campground is within walking distance to the South Falls day-use area and one of the best hiking trails in Oregon.
-Beginning at the stunning 177-foot South Falls, the nationally designated Trail of Ten Falls is a variable 7.2-mile hiking loop featuring multiple waterfalls and family-friendly terrain.
+The campground is within walking distance of the South Falls day-use area and one of the best hiking trails in Oregon.
+The nationally designated Trail of Ten Falls begins at the stunning 177-foot South Falls and is a variable 7.2-mile hiking loop featuring multiple waterfalls and family-friendly terrain.

 While the Trail of Ten Falls is the crown jewel of Silver Falls, approximately 30 more miles of trails make their way throughout the rest of the park.
-And group camps, horse camps, and cabins are also available for advance reservations outside of the main campground.
+Group camps, horse camps, and cabins are also available for advance reservations outside of the main campground.

 4. Promontory Park, Estacada